Essential oils are everywhere these days; they aren’t just for hippies anymore, friends.

 They smell amazing, are fun to use, and have healing properties.

-But both you and I know that the sheer amount of information about essential oils out there can be completely overwhelming, especially if you’re an oil “newbie” (if you are a newbie, you totally need to read this post).
+But both you and I know that the sheer amount of information on essential oils out there can be overwhelming, especially if you’re a beginner (if you are, I recommend you read how essential oils work).

 - What oils should you always keep on hand?

 - Which oils are good for common ailments?